Generalizable and Relightable Gaussian Splatting

 Method

 Overview of GRGS.
-Given sparse-view images of a performer under arbitrary illumination, GRGS first leverages the LGR module to reconstruct accurate depth and surface normals, and then employs the PGNR module for material decomposition and physically plausible realistic relighting from novel viewpoints.
+Given sparse-view images of a performer under arbitrary illumination, GRGS first leverages the LGR module to reconstruct accurate depth and surface normals, then employs the PGNR module for material decomposition and physically plausible realistic relighting from novel viewpoints.

 Demo Video